Damp

 Wood Boring Insects (Woodworm)

-Woodworm manifests in a variety of wood, and ranges from 3 millimetres in size to 25 millimetres.
+Woodworm manifests in a variety of wood, and needs moist conditions to survive.
 Eggs are laid on or in the timber and the larvae that hatch feed and bore into the timber, resulting in weakened timbers and risking the structural integrity of the property.

 Treatment of active woodworm involves applying insecticides to the timbers.
 If the timber’s structural integrity is compromised by the attack, replacing the wood may be the only solution.